Please note: At your instructor's discretion,

 -

-Monday November 25.
-Second practice
+November 24.
+Second practice (ungraded,

-(ungraded), timed SPSS test on BB.
-Per
+but timed and mandatory) SPSS test on

-above) for your first practice test.
-Remember, you may bring a
+first practice test.
+Remember,

-page of notes with you for the SPSS tests.
-This
+you may bring a page of notes with you for the SPSS

-practice test and the final version will not have
+tests.
+This practice test and the final

 detailed reminders of how to use SPSS for different

 types of problems.
+The practice tests are mandatory;

 -